What’s Next For Cellulosic Biofuels and the D3 RIN Part 4 – Fueling Heavy Duty Trucks With Fuel From Cows

 This route to making CNG/LNG from biogas for use as transportation fuel emerged as the dominant way to generate D3 RINs and capture that large subsidy in the 2020s.
 Today over 98% of all of cellulosic RINs generated in the RFS program have been for CNG/LNG derived from biogas.

-Aemetis, Inc., California’s largest biofuel producer, has a business segment producing and transporting dairy biogas from a network of 9 dairy farm digesters in North America.
+Aemetis, Inc., California’s largest biofuel producer, has a business segment producing and transporting dairy biogas from a network of 14 dairy farm digesters in North America.
 That business segment started producing positive cash flow in the 2nd quarter of 2024 and is expecting continued growth and substantially increased cash flow in 2025.
-Aemetis has aggressive long term plans to expand their network of gas-producing dairy farms to capitalize on subsidies from California’s low carbon fuel programs and the federal producer tax credit, along with D3 RINs in coming years, also supported by United States Department of Agriculture loan guarantees.
+Aemetis has aggressive long term plans to expand their network of gas-producing dairy farms to capitalize on subsidies from California’s low carbon fuel programs and a new federal clean fuels production tax credit, along with D3 RINs in coming years, also supported by United States Department of Agriculture loan guarantees.

 With their partner BP, Clean Energy Fuels is participating in development of RNG production from animal manure through anaerobic digestion operations at large dairy farms.
 Clean Energy Fuels revenue has grown steadily and is approaching $1 billion/year.
 BP, with its purchase of Archaea Energy in 2022, became the largest RNG producer in the U.S..
 Chevron and Total are among others investing in RNG production from landfills and/or dairy farms.